What is Reverse Engineering?

 ● Modelling of parts without CAD Data (sometimes parts are imported without the CAD data (or the data is lost) and are needed to be reproduced)

-● Modelling of master models for molding practices (For the creation of molds for different techniques, the required master model needs to be produced)
+● Modelling of master models for moulding practices (For the creation of moulds for different techniques, the required master model needs to be produced)

-● Need to create data for the recreation of deformed parts or molds (broken parts without CAD data are needed to be reproduced)
+● Need to create data for the recreation of deformed parts or moulds (broken parts without CAD data are needed to be reproduced)

-● Any handmade product (such as clay, wood, styrofoam, etc.) that needs to be transformed into industrial design, can produce CAD Data through reverse engineering
+● Any handmade product (such as clay, wood, styrofoam, etc.) that needs to be transformed into an industrial design can produce CAD Data through reverse engineering

 ● Since Reverse Engineering, the creation of replications of objects that have a cultural legacy

-● Industrial modeling parts (clay modelling, model production, etc.)
+● Industrial modelling parts (clay modelling, model production, etc.)

 ● Revised parts after the mass production (Optimization of the first production line)